anubhavsingh1729/MADE/project/project-plan.md

 Is the Air Quality Index for Delhi, India affected by weather conditions?

 ## Description
+The onset of winter brings along the problem of air pollution every year for the city of Delhi.
 The aim of this project is to analyze the Air quality in relation to changes in weather.
-The results may give insights about how change is weather affect air quality for Delhi.
+The results may give insights about how change in weather conditions affect air quality for Delhi, which can be used to draft policies to control other factors like factory emissions and fossil fuel usage according to weather changes.

 ## Data Sources
 ### Data Source 1: Kaggle